danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

   beancounters.
 And sometimes not possible because other driver teams from competitors might not be on board.

-* Also, there just isn't a single LTS kernel.
+Also, there just isn't a single LTS kernel.
 Even upstream has multiple, plus every distro has their own flavour, plus customers love to grow their own variety trees too.
 Often they're not even coordinated on the same upstream release.
 Cheapest way to support this entire madness is to completely ignore upstream and just write your own subsystem.
 Or at least not use any of the helper libraries provided by kernel subsystems, completely defeating the supposed benefit of upstreaming code.

-No matter the strategy, they all boil down to paying twice, if you want to upstream your code, and there's no added return for the doubled bill.
+No matter the strategy, they all boil down to paying twice - if you want to upstream your code.
+And there's no added return for the doubled bill.
 In conclusion, upstream first needs a business case, like an open source graphics stack in general.
 And that business case is very much real, except for upstreaming, it's only real in userspace.

 In the kernel, "upstream first" is a sham, at least for graphics drivers.

+Thanks to Alex Deucher for reading and commenting on drafts of this text.